 Helmet Laws in Illinois

 Riding a motorcycle gives many people a great sense of freedom.
 In Illinois, there are many who own and ride motorcycles with pride.
 However, Illinois is also very different from most states, in that, the law does not require motorcycle riders to wear a helmet.
 This is one reason why it's essential to have a personal injury attorney on your side if you are injured while riding a motorcycle.

 Because there are no helmet laws in place, Illinois is a state that sees numerous severe and fatal injuries among motorcycle riders.
-Interestingly, in 1968, a statute was adopted requiring motorcyclists to wear a helment.
+Interestingly, in 1968, a statute was adopted requiring motorcyclists to wear a helmet.
 It was subsequently overturned by Illinois’ Supreme Court and deemed an “unconstitutional abuse of power,” according to the case of the People v.
 Fries.

 In 2009, the issue of instituting a helmet law arose again in the State Senate.
 As per the new proposed law, individuals on motorcycles would be required to wear helmets that strapped under the chin, but the measure did not become law.
 To this day, Illinois does not have a law that requires motorcyclists to wear a helmet.

 However, you are required to wear protective eye gear while riding a motorcycle in Illinois.
 The only exception is if the motorcycle has a windshield.

 According to studies performed by the Centers for Disease Control and Prevention (CDC), motorcycle helmet laws tend to have a greater effect on preventing injuries to motorcycle riders who share the road with other vehicles.
 The CDC determined that states that have helmet laws in place have a usage rate of close to 100 percent.